NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 The Renewable Energy Target, or RET is a Federal requirement for electricity retailers to surrender a percentage of LGCs every year ensuring that a certain amount of renewable electricity is injected into the grid.

-This is done using LGCs that the electricity provider purchases and surrenders on behalf of their customers.
+This involves using LGCs that the electricity provider purchases and surrenders on behalf of their customers.

-Yes, vintage restrictions are recognised for voluntary surrender in the REI, but only LGCs which are created by a renewable energy generator less than 36 months prior to the end of the rating period are accepted.
+Yes, vintage restrictions are recognised for voluntary surrender in the Renewable Energy Indicator, but only LGCs which are created by a renewable energy generator less than 36 months prior to the end of the rating period are accepted.

 NABERS is looking into other certification options, such as the Federal government's Renewable Electricity Guarantee of Origin (REGO) scheme.
 NABERS will consult with stakeholders prior to making any changes.

-Logistics and general information relating to the REI
+Logistics and general information relating to the Renewable Energy Indicator

-The REI is free of charge and will be included in every NABERS Energy rating.
+The Renewable Energy Indicator is free of charge and is included in every NABERS Energy rating.

-Yes, results will display in the ‘Find a current rating’ page you will be able to see the REI result.
-You'll also be able to drill down further into the detail - for example, to see how much electricity is coming from on-site renewable generators.
+Yes, on the ‘Find a current rating’ page you will be able to see the Renewable Energy Indicator result.
+You can also find additional information, such as how much electricity is coming from on-site renewable generators.

 The NABERS Energy with GreenPower rating will continue to be displayed on the rating report for a transition period of two years.
 After the transition period it will cease to be calculated and displayed on the rating report.

-Yes, REI results will be included as a new feature for future Sustainable Portfolio Index reports.
+Yes, Renewable Energy Indicator results will be included as a new feature for future Sustainable Portfolio Index reports.

-- The rules for collecting data for the REI can be found Chapter in 10 of the Metering and Consumption Rules v2.0.
+- The rules for collecting data for the Renewable Energy Indicator can be found in Chapter 10 of the Metering and Consumption Rules.

-- You can estimate a buildings REI with the NABERS REI Estimation tool.
+- You can estimate a building's Renewable Energy Indicator with the NABERS Renewable Energy Indicator Estimation tool.

-For additional information or questions in relation to the Renewable Energy Indicator (REI), please contact our team nabers@environment.nsw.gov.au.
+For additional information or questions in relation to the Renewable Energy Indicator, please contact nabers@environment.nsw.gov.au.